aniketpuro/AWS_EKS-by-Terraform-Jinkens-Automation/README.md

 ## Prerequisites

-Before you start, ensure you have the following installed on your local machine:
+Before you start, ensure you have the following installed on your local machine

 - **Terraform**: v1.0.0 or higher
 - **AWS CLI**: v2.0 or higher